 Line 478-479: What are the predictors that were ignored.
 These should be included in Table 1 as a separate category to accurately represent the possible drivers, distinguished from the subset of drivers the authors chose to study.

-We have rewritten the phrase.
-We hope it is now clear which predictors we mean.
-Unfortunately, we cannot agree with your suggestion to engage in a meta-analysis of the literature and use a table from Materials and methods for this purpose (L588-589).
+The predictors unaccounted for in our study were depth, predators and temperature.
+We have rewritten the sentence and hope it is clearer now (L588-589).
+A meta-analysis of the literature would be cumbersome, and would not fit into a table from Materials and methods.

 Line 486: This topic deserves broadening out.
 Multiple stressors, context dependency, etc. in the ecological literature more generally makes this point.

-This is an interesting suggestion, but the Editor and other reviewers say that the Discussion is too long as it is.
+We would like to follow this suggestion, but the Editor and other reviewers say that the Discussion is too long as it is.

 Table 2 doesn’t define the ref abbreviation